How to tune IRQ affinity

 Note

-The changes made on the /proc filesystem are not persistent, meaning that The changes made on the /proc filesystem are not persistent, meaning that the changes will be lost after a reboot.
-To make the changes persistent, you can set the irqaffinity parameter in the /etc/default/grub file, like described in the boot parameters documentation.
-For example, to isolate the CPU 13 in a system with 20 cpus and leave the IRQs to be handled by the CPUs 0-12 and 14-19, you can add the following line to the GRUB_CMDLINE_LINUX parameter:
+The changes made on the /proc filesystem are not persistent, meaning that the changes will be lost after a reboot.
+To make the changes persistent, you can set the irqaffinity parameter as a persistent parameter as described in How to modify kernel boot parameters.
+For example, to isolate the CPU 13 in a system with 20 cpus and leave the IRQs to be handled by the CPUs 0-12 and 14-19, you can add the following: irqaffinity=0-12,14-19

 Then do this process for all the IRQs that are being handled by the CPUs that you want to isolate.